zeruhur/loner/en/AP15_mech_requiem.md

 ## Mech Specific Rules

+### Mech Conflict Resolution

+Mech Conflicts, a pivotal aspect of gameplay in _Mech Requiem_, can be resolved in one of two ways:
+1. Ask a single closed question.
+The Oracle's answer determines the outcome of the conflict.
+2. Ask a series of closed questions to resolve current single actions.

+When determining the outcome of mech battles, consider the various tags associated with each mech (see below).
+These tags help establish whether you have an Advantage or a Disadvantage in the conflict based on a positive balance of factors.

+**It’s also important to take into account the pilot’s attributes**.
+For instance, an experienced pilot might tip the scales in your favor, offering additional Chances, as opposed to a War Correspondent who might find themselves at a disadvantage due to their lack of combat piloting experience.

 ### Advanced Damage System

-In "Mech Requiem," the damage system is designed to be immersive and detailed, enhancing the gameplay by dividing mech damage into four critical areas: Mobility, Weapons Systems, Sensors, and Armor.
+In _Mech Requiem_, the damage system is designed to be immersive and detailed, enhancing the gameplay by dividing mech damage into four critical areas: Mobility, Weapons Systems, Sensors, and Armor.
 This categorization aligns with the tag-based, non-numeric mechanics of the game, ensuring a deep, narrative-driven experience.

 #### Damage Categories and Tags